 HOGAN V. KALTAG TRIBAL COUNCIL (No. 09-960) - On February 11, 2010, the State of Alaska filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which upheld the authority of the Kaltag Tribal Court over a tribal member-child placement proceeding.
 The Ninth Circuit held that under ICWA, the State is required to extend full faith and credit to the Tribal Court's adoption judgment.
-The Tribe's brief in opposition is due on April 21, 2010.
+The Tribe filed its brief in opposition on March 25, 2010.
+After consideration in conference, on April 26, 2010, the Court invited the Solicitor General to file a brief expressing the views of the United States.